module Scheduler: Schedulertypet =Raw_scheduler.t

 val is_ready_to_initialize : unit -> bool

-val reset_in_forked_process : unit -> unit
+val reset_in_forked_process : unit -> unitreset_in_forked_process at the

 start of execution in the child process.
 After that, the child can do async stuff and

-to the busy loop. poll
+add_busy_poller poll adds poll to the busy loop. poll will be called

 continuously, once per iteration of the busy loop, until it returns `Stop_polling a

-at which point the result of add_busy_poller
+at which point the result of add_busy_poller will become determined. poll will

 hold the async lock while running, so it is fine to do ordinary async operations,